Ways to Give

 One Time Gifts

-The simplest and easiest way to support USC Shoah Foundation is making an annual donation by cash, check or credit card.
+The simplest and easiest way to support USC Shoah Foundation is making an annual donation by cash, check, or credit card.

 Recurring Gifts

-Maximize your impact at USC Shoah Foundation with a monthly or yearly gift to support ongoing needs.
+Maximize your impact at the USC Shoah Foundation with a monthly or yearly gift to support ongoing needs.

 Pledges